COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![First draft of second section](DocImages/ChomperAndSpikes.HEIC)

-I introduced the chompers here, alongside the basics of platforming, to reinforce the dynamic between the player and the enemies, and to get the player used to dealing with them in tandem with other obstacles.
+The chompers were introduced alongside the basics of platforming, to expand the dynamic established previously, and to get the player used to dealing with them alongside other obstacles.
 Due to the geometry, the chompers appear threatening due to their proximity, but are easily either avoided or killed by the player's superior mobility.

-I introduced the spikes in this section, to build off the basics of platforming presented just before, and to teach precision with their movement, as it was another cornerstone of platformers I felt players needed to be accustomed to early.
-I decided to add the key here as an additional reward for successfully completing this task.
+The spikes in this section built off the basics of platforming presented just before, teaching input precision, another cornerstone of the game I felt players needed to be accustomed to early.
+The key was introduced here as both a reward for overcoming this section, and to inform the player of the expected pacing.

 ![Final view of second section](DocImages/Section2.png)